How AI-enabled chipsets are different from general-purpose chipsets

 Edge AI: Edge AI refers to the process by which AI chips enable AI processing on almost any smart device, including watches, cameras, and kitchen appliances.
 This results in lower latency, enhanced security, and increased energy efficiency since processing can happen closer to the source of the data rather than on the cloud.
 From smart houses to smart cities, artificial intelligence chips can be employed in everything.

 Deep Neural Networks (DNN) and AI Acceleration: Deep Neural Networks (DNNs) and other machine learning models use AI chips as a sort of accelerator.
 By streamlining processes and offering more capacity for bigger datasets, they enhance performance.
+The rapid growth of generative AI and large language models has led to a significant increase in demand for computational power, as training and deploying these advanced AI models require substantial processing resources.
+AI chips are specifically designed to accelerate deep learning algorithms, improving performance for applications like natural language understanding and generation.
 These accelerators can be installed on edge devices, data centers, or mobile phones to improve the efficiency of AI applications across several industries.
-ASICs, FPGAs, and GPUs have all been specifically designed to meet the unique requirements of these many kinds of AI processes.
+ASICs, FPGAs, GPUs, and npus neural processing units have all been specifically designed to meet the unique requirements of these many kinds of AI processes.

 Bottomline